gboisse/gboisse.github.io/content/posts/05-revision/index.md

 this allowed going wide across every single image inside the demo for full multi-threaded texture loading, which helped bring the loading time down to about a minute.

 Finally, we performed lots of asset cleaning directly at the party place, sizing down textures and compressing them to jpegs, which left us with a package size of ~800MiB while our VRAM usage went down to ~4GiB.
-Could have been better, but at this point, we were well out of time...
+It could be improved further for sure, but at this point, we were well out of time...

 <!--
 So I added in a rush DXT1 and DXT5 support, deferred the texture loading until all assets had been processed allowing to go wide project-wise for fully multi-threading loading.\